pub-calculator-io/dice-roller/readme.md

-# Dice Roller WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Dice Roller Widget for WordPress

 This online dice roller uses random number generation to create a digital dice rolling experience with all sorts of beneficial uses.